Radiotopia: The Kitchen Sisters Present

 The Kitchen Sisters Present is a podcast produced by Davia Nelson and Nikki Silva, who are collectively known as the Kitchen Sisters.
 They have had long careers in radio production, with shows like Hidden Kitchens, Lost & Found Sound, and The Hidden World of Girls.
 Their podcast, then called Fugitive Waves, was one of the founding members of Radiotopia.
-In it they present pieces from their archive of stories built up over their careers, which they describe as "Stories from the flip side of history".
+In it they present pieces from their archive of stories built up over their careers, which they describe as "stories from the flip side of history".

 The Memory Palace

 The Memory Palace is a monthly historical podcast hosted by Nate DiMeo.
 The Memory Palace moved to Radiotopia from the Maximum Fun network in 2016.

 Mortified

 Mortified is a podcast based on the popular stage show of the same name.
 Both the podcast and the original show feature adults sharing things they wrote as teenagers, such as diaries, letters, and poems, that now seem embarrassing in retrospect.
-The show was started in Los Angeles by David Nedelberg in 2005, from where it spread to other cities.
-Nedelberg also turned the show into a book Mortified: Real Words.
+The show was started in Los Angeles by David Nedelberg in 2005, whence it spread to other cities.
+Nedelberg also turned the show into the book Mortified: Real Words.
 Real People.
 Real Pathetic.
 Together with Neil Katcher, he also created a documentary series, The Mortified Sessions, that ran on Sundance Channel for two seasons in 2011 and 2012, and a 2013 documentary movie, Mortified Nation.
-The podcast, which was also created by Nedelberg and Katcher joined Radiotopia in 2015.
+The podcast, which was also created by Nedelberg and Katcher, joined Radiotopia in 2015.
 Celebrity guests who have appeared on the Mortified podcast include Elijah Wood, Kate Micucci, Chvrches, Alison Brie, Alanis Morissette, and Busy Philipps.